Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Model

-If the buyer chooses $C$, the seller response, either to accept the offer $p^1$ ($A$) or to decline it ($D$), arrives at the response rate $\lambda_R$.
-If the seller chooses $D$, the match is dissolved, with the seller receiving $U_S(s)$ and the buyer instantly resuming search and receiving $U_B(b)$.
-If the seller chooses $A$, the buyer's opportunity to complete the purchase arrives at the response rate $\lambda_R$.
+If the buyer chooses $C$, the seller's response, either to accept the offer $p^1$ ($A$) or to decline it ($D$), arrives at rate $\lambda_R$.
+If the seller chooses $D$, the match is dissolved, with the seller receiving $U_S(s)$ and the buyer immediately resuming search with continuation value $U_B(b)$.
+If the seller chooses $A$, the buyer's opportunity to complete the purchase arrives at rate $\lambda_R$.
 At the time of choosing action $C$, the buyer also decides whether to continue searching for another seller ($S$) or not ($N$).
-If she chooses $S$, she continues to search and faces the arrival of a new seller with valuation $s' \sim F_S$ at Poisson rate $\lambda_B$, incurring the search cost $c$ per unit of time until arrival.
-In this case, if the original seller chooses $A$, the buyer retains the option to purchase from the original seller at price $p^1$ until the arrival of the new seller.\footnote{For simplicity, I assume that the arrival of the new seller always occurs after the arrivals of the original seller response and the buyer purchase opportunity.} Upon the arrival of the new seller, the buyer either chooses to purchase from the original seller ($P$), in which case trade occurs at price $p^1$ between buyer $b$ and seller $s$, or to walk away to the new seller ($W$).
-When the buyer chooses $W$, her match partner becomes the new seller $s'$.
-Even in this case, with exogenously given probability $\kappa$, the seller trades at price $p^1$ with a buyer whose behavior is outside the model.
+If she chooses $S$, she continues to search and faces the arrival of a new seller with valuation $s' \sim F_S$ at Poisson rate $\lambda_B$, incurring flow search cost $c$ until arrival.
+In this case, if the original seller chooses $A$, the buyer retains the option to purchase from the original seller at price $p^1$ until the arrival of the new seller.\footnote{For simplicity, I assume that the arrival of the new seller always occurs after the seller's response and the buyer's purchase opportunity.} Upon the arrival of the new seller, the buyer either chooses to purchase from the original seller ($P$), in which case trade occurs at price $p^1$ between buyer $b$ and seller $s$, or to walk away to the new seller ($W$).
+If the buyer chooses $W$, her match partner becomes the new seller $s'$.
+Even in this case, with exogenously given probability $\kappa$, the original seller trades at price $p^1$ with a different buyer whose behavior lies outside the model.
+This depicts the reality that, as anecdotally reported on the platform, once the discount has been reflected, the product can be purchased by another buyer if the original offer maker does not act promptly.
 Otherwise, the seller becomes unmatched and receives continuation value $U_S(s)$.

 From a match between a seller $s$ and a buyer $b$, the seller receives a continuation value $V_S(s,b)$ and the buyer receives $V_B(s,b)$.
 The continuation value of an unmatched seller with valuation $s$ is given by